ot-alex-vance/corestandards/README.md

     - Only implement a custom exception when no predefined exception applies.
     - Always name exceptions with an "Exception" suffix.
 Ex: FooException

+### Logging

+NLog should be used as the log framework for our solutions.
+Refer to existing solutions for configuration/setup.

 ### Unit testing

 XUnit should be used as the test framework for building out unit tests.